J-S-Harris/J-S-Harris/README.md

-Hi, I’m Jack!
+Hi 👋 I’m Jack!

-I’m developing my programming skills
+I'm a self-taught programmer, currently most confident in Python and HTML/CSS.

-I’m currently learning Python, HTML/CSS, and other technologies.
+I am working every day to increase my confidence in these, as well as other technologies.

 <!---